Leonewu/ssh-tunneling/README.md

 ```

-Also, you can pass an array to forward multiple port and it will return the result array too.
+Also, you can pass an array to forward multiple ports and it will return the result array too.

 ```typescript
 import { SshTunnel } from 'ssh-tunneling';